rvohealth/dream/README.md

 ## Getting started

+### Install `nodenv`

+In order to use dream, you must be using node = 18.15.0.
+A `.node-version` file exists at the root of this repo to flag the node version, but it will not work unless `nodenv` has been correctly installed on your machine.

 ### Add ENV files

 make sure to add the following files to the root of the project: